Characterizing Idioms: Conventionality and Contingency: Methods

 \subsection{Dataset}

-We built a corpus of sentences containing idioms as well as non-idioms, all of which were gathered from the British National Corpus \citep[BNC;][]{BNC}.
-Our corpus is made up of sentences containing \textit{target phrases} and \textit{matched phrases}, which we detail below.
+We built a corpus of sentences containing idioms and non-idioms, all gathered from the British National Corpus \citep[BNC;][]{BNC}, which is a 100 million word collection of written and spoken English from the late twentieth century.
+The corpus we construct is made up of sentences containing \textit{target phrases} and \textit{matched phrases}, which we detail below.

-Given that definitions of idioms differ in which phrases in our dataset count as idioms (some would include semantically transparent collocations, others would not), we do not want to commit to any particular definition a priori.
-Most importantly, given that we are investigating whether idioms can be characterized on dimensions that do not make reference to the notion of an idiom, we have tried to refrain from presupposing an a priori category of “idiom” in our analysis, while still acknowledging that people share some weak but broad intuitions about idiomaticity.

-The target phrases in our corpus consist of 207 English phrasal expressions, some of which are prototypical idioms (e.g. \textit{spill the beans}) and some of which are collocations (e.g. \textit{bits and pieces}) that are more marginally considered idioms.
+The target phrases in our corpus consist of 207 English phrasal expressions, some of which are prototypical idioms (e.g., \textit{rock the boat}) and some of which are boundary cases that are sometimes considered idioms, such as collocations (e.g., \textit{bits and pieces}).
 These expressions are divided into four categories based on their syntax: verb object (VO), adjective noun (AN), noun noun (NN), and binomial (B) expressions.
 Binomial expressions are fixed pairs of words joined by \textit{and} or \textit{or} (e.g., \textit{wear and tear}).
-The breakdown of phrases into these four categories is as follows: 31 verb object pairs, 36 adjective noun pairs, 33 noun noun pairs, and 58 binomials.
-The phrases were selected primarily from lists of idioms published in linguistics papers \citep[]{Riehemann:2001, Stone:2016, Brueningetal:2018, Bruening:2019, Titoneetal:2019}.
+The phrases were selected from lists of idioms published in linguistics papers \citep[]{Riehemann:2001, Morgan:2016, Stone:2016, Brueningetal:2018, Bruening:2019, Titoneetal:2019}.
+We added the lists to our dataset one-by-one until we had at least 30 phrases of each syntactic type.
+We chose these four types in advance to investigate a variety of syntactic types to prevent our results from being too heavily skewed by any potential syntactic confounds in particular constructions.
 The full list of target phrases is given in Appendix A. The numerical distribution of phrases is given in Table~\ref{table:dataset}.

-The BNC was parsed using the Stanford Parser \citep[][]{stanfordparser}, then Tregex \citep[][]{tregex} expressions were used to find instances of each target phrase.
+The BNC was constituency parsed using the Stanford Parser \citep[][]{stanfordparser}, then Tregex \citep[][]{tregex} expressions were used to find instances of each target phrase.